jimmy706/Interview-questions/Spring/README.md

 - **Advice**: What action be taken and when should be applied
 - **Join Point**: When to applied code during program execution.
 For example:  field access, method execution, exception handling etc...
 (Spring only support method execution Join Point only)
 - **Point Cut**: a predicate that matches join points.
 - **Weaving**: Connecting Aspect to target object and create an advised object.
 This can be done at compile time (using the AspectJ compiler, for example), load time, or at runtime.
-Spring AOP, like other pure Java AOP frameworks, performs weaving at runtime.
+Spring AOP, like other pure Java AOP frameworks, performs weaving at *runtime*.

 Advice, Join Point, Point Cut example:
 ![AOP](./img/aop.png "AOP")

 ### Q27: What are the types of advice in AOP?
-> Difficulty : ⭐⭐⭐⭐
+> Difficulty: ⭐⭐⭐⭐

 There are 5 types of advices in spring AOP.